 Costumes like these allow children with cerebral palsy to feel included when they might not otherwise.

-“Somebody seeing him in something like this — a big costume and something that’s really noticeable — they’re gonna want to say something to him,” the boy’s mother said in an interview with CBS News in 2019.
+“Somebody seeing him in something like this — a big costume and something that’s really noticeable — they’re gonna want to say something to him,” the boy’s mother said in an interview with CBS News.